goravel/docs/digging-deeper/artisan-console.md

 })
 ```

 Sometimes you may need to update the progress bar manually.
-You can use the `ProgressBar` method to update the progress bar:
+You can use the `CreateProgressBar` method to update the progress bar:

 ```go
 users := []string{"user1", "user2", "user3"}